borist-nababan-cloud/karuniastrapi/COOLIFY-DEPLOYMENT-GUIDE.md

 ---

-## Method 2: Deploy Using GitHub Repository with Nixpacks
+## Method 2: Deploy Using GitLab Repository with Nixpacks

 This method uses Coolify's automatic build detection (Nixpacks) for simpler deployments.